Skip to content

 Scotland vs England: Who Pays More?

-Annual IncomeEngland TaxScotland TaxScotland Pays Extra
+Annual IncomeEngland TaxScotland TaxDifference (2025‑26)

 National Insurance Explained

 National Insurance (NI) is a separate tax from income tax, also collected by HMRC via payroll.
-For employees in 2024–25 and 2025–26, the rate is 8% on earnings between £12,570 and £50,270, then 2% above £50,270.
-Note: your employer also pays 13.8% employer’s NI on your earnings above £5,000 (from April 2025) — this is not deducted from your pay but represents the true cost of employing you.
+For employees in 2025–26, the rate is 8% on earnings between £12,570 and £50,270, then 2% above £50,270.
+At a £35,000 salary, your NI is approximately £1,794/year.
+Note: your employer also pays 13.8% employer’s NI on your earnings above £5,000 (from April 2025 — the threshold was reduced from £9,100 to £5,000).
+This cost is not deducted from your pay but represents the total employment cost to your employer.

 Self-Employed NI (Class 4)

-If you’re self-employed, you pay Class 4 NI at 6% on profits between £12,570 and £50,270, then 2% above.
+If you are self-employed, you pay Class 4 NI at 6% on profits between £12,570 and £50,270, then 2% above £50,270.
 From April 2024, Class 2 NI (the flat weekly contribution) was abolished for most self-employed people.

 Pension Contributions and Tax Relief